learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Swift_Mapkit.md

 ```

-Congratulations you made a map!
+Congratulations, you made a map!
 As you can tell this is just the bare bones.
 Now that you have a map, you have to customize it to fit your needs.

 ### Customizing your map

 **Map Style**

 MapKit provides a couple of different map styles, such as `standard`, `imagery`, and `hybrid`.

 <ins>Standard</ins>